 Safeguarding is a part of the Formation process, as per the requirements of the National Office for Professional Standards.

-It is a requirement for all those who work with children, youth and vulnerable adults.
-If you are a volunteer worker in any of your parish or ethnic communities, you need to complete the safeguarding requirements.
-You could be a volunteer in any of the following roles:
+Attending safeguarding seminars is mandatory for all those who work with children, youth and vulnerable adults.
+If you are a involved in ministry as a volunteer/worker in any of your parish or ethnic communities, you need to complete the safeguarding requirements.
+You could be involved in any of the following ministries/roles:

 Watch this video: an invitation from Bishop Pat to attend safeguarding training during the months of May and June.

-2019 Safeguarding Training Sessions for all those working with children, youth and vulnerable adults.
+2019 Safeguarding Seminars for all those working with children, youth and vulnerable adults.

 Keeping of Records.